 - Increased risk of disease and death.
 Long-term risk of smokeless tobacco has been examined in recent American Cancer Society prevention studies.
 The findings show that smokeless tobacco use is associated with death from heart disease, stroke, cirrhosis, all cancers, lung cancer specifically, and diseases of the respiratory, digestive and genitourinary systems.

 - Long-term use and dependence.
-In a 2009 survey, about 3 percent of the U.S. population over 12 years of age reported use of smokeless tobacco, making it the largest source of human exposure to carcinogenic, tobacco-specific nitrosamines.
+In a 2014 Centers for Disease Control and Prevention survey, about 3 percent of the U.S. population over 18 years of age reported use of smokeless tobacco, making it the largest source of human exposure to carcinogenic, tobacco-specific nitrosamines.
 Recent studies show that exposure to the potent carcinogenic compound, nicotine-derived nitrosamine ketone is similar in both smokeless tobacco and cigarettes.

-While the risks differ between using smokeless tobacco and cigarette smoking, both involve serious health consequences.
-At the Mayo Clinic Nicotine Research Program, researchers are actively pursuing interventions to help smokeless tobacco users quit.
+While the risks differ between smokeless tobacco use and cigarette smoking, both involve serious health consequences.
+In the Nicotine Research Program at Mayo Clinic, researchers are actively pursuing interventions to help people quit using smokeless tobacco.